fbpx

 8:00 a.m. – 4:30 p.m.

-***Vitals Department Closes At 4 p.m.***
+***Vitals Department (Birth & Death Records) Closes At 4 p.m.***

 Allen County Public Health continues to offer routine immunization appointments for infants, children, adolescents and adults.